adityaraj9053/WebDev/README.md

 Clearly, we can see with the help of proxy we had set the well-defined custom behaviour i.e. " any value other than previous seted, give "404, error".

+### Generators:
+function which can be exited and later re-entered.
+Their context will be saved across re-entrances.